Mirtill Petrus

 Mirtill Petrus (born 14 November 2001) is a Hungarian handballer for Debreceni VSC and the Hungary national team.

 Career

 Club

 Mirtill has been playing in Debreceni VSC since 2014.
-She made her debut in the Debreceni VSC first team in November 2018 in Nemzeti Bajnokság I. In the 2019/20 season, she also played in Nemzeti Bajnokság I/B NKK Balmazújváros on loan.
-In the 2019/20 season, she also made her debut in the international cup series for the Debreceni VSC team: she scored 2 goals in 4 matches in the EHF Cup.
+She made her debut in the Debreceni VSC first team in November 2018 in Nemzeti Bajnokság I. In the 2019/20 season, she played in Nemzeti Bajnokság I/B NKK Balmazújváros on loan.
+In the same season, she also made her debut in the international cup series for the Debreceni VSC team, scoring 2 goals in 4 matches in the EHF Cup.
 In the 2020/21 season, she and her team reached the finals of the Hungarian Cup, but they lost 29-23 to the Győri ETO KC team, thus winning the silver medal.
 In the 2023/24 season, she could also play in the EHF Champions League, scoring 26 goals in 16 games.

 National team

 She was included in the large squad of the 2023 World Women's Handball Championship, but in the end he will not become a member of the narrow squad.
 At the 2024 European Women's Handball Championship, she was included in the Hungarian squad after the semi-finals, replacing Gréta Márton, who fell ill.
 Her first international match was the semi-final against Norway.
 At the 2024 European Women's Handball Championship, the Hungarian team finished in 3rd place, Mirtill played in 1 match.
 He was included in the large squad of the 2025 World Women's Handball Championship, but in the end he will not become a member of the narrow squad.